matrix-profile-foundation/mpf-datasets/README.md

 MPF Datasets
 ============
-This repository contains data sets used for all MPF Matrix Profile implementations validation.
-Synthetic datasets are located in the "synthetic" folder while real world datasets are in the "real" folder.
+This repository consists of real world, benchmark and synthetic data sets used throughout our repositorires.
+The listings.json file provides a description of each file.